-To install Windows (Windows 7 in our case) on an external HDD you need the following:
+To install Windowsul (in our case Windows 7) on an external hdd you need the following:

-- primarily a GB external hard drive with minimal space 16 (Before you start the installation of Windows on the external HDD is recommended make a backup of the data on your hard - If any - to ensure that they will not "suffer")
+- primarily a GB external hard drive with minimal space 16 (before starting the installation process of Windowsto the external hdd, it is recommended to make a backup of the data on your hard - If any - to ensure that they will not "suffer")

-- Windows installation files (in this case DVD or Windows installation image 7 - Plus software to mount the image)
+- the installation files of Windowscommunity (in this case DVD or installation image Windows 7 - Plus software to mount the image)